 Depending on your hearing loss, your hearing care professional can activate the Audibility Extender feature.
 Ask your hearing care professional if you could benefit from this.

 If your needs and preferences change over time, your hearing care professional can easily change your program selection

 Changing programs

-To change programs, simply push the program button.
+To change programs, simply push the program key on your remote control.